MASILab/PMC-LaMP/README.md

 This interactive script will:
 1. Check your environment and dependencies
 2. Ask for your medical topic keyword
-3. Guide you through obtaining PMCIDs (or use sample ones)
+3. Guide you through obtaining PMCIDs
-4. Download the articles
+4. Download the articles with real-time progress display
-5. Generate the FAISS index
+5. Generate the FAISS index with progress tracking
 6. Configure the application
 7. Start the chatbot servers